Dental bridges are literally a bridge for your teeth. They “bridge the gap” left by a single missing tooth or multiple missing teeth.

 - Again, with little to no pressure, close your teeth together to make sure it’s on correctly

 - Wipe away any extra adhesive

-Now you know about the four main types of dental bridges: Cantilever, Implant-Supported, Maryland, and Traditional.
+Now you know about the four main types of dental bridges.
+Just as a refresher, they are: Cantilever, Implant-Supported, Maryland, and Traditional.
 They each serve a different purpose, so you and your dentist will pick the most appropriate option.

-And you also know how to mentally prepare for the procedure because you know the steps.
-First, your dentist will treat the area, then remove the temporary bridge, place the permanent dental bridge, and schedule follow-up visits.
+Hopefully, this guide has helped you know how to mentally prepare for the procedure.
+Being familiar with the steps and the length of this process should help prep you.
+Just to summarize, your dentist will first treat the area, then remove the temporary bridge, place the permanent dental bridge, and schedule follow-up visits.